Deviated Nasal Septum Treatment Options

 A deviated septum is a serious issue, causing individuals to experience difficulty breathing and sinus congestion.
 While there are a number of deviated septum home treatment options, these medications will do nothing to fix the root of the problem.
 The only way to truly fix a deviated septum is with nasal septoplasty, a surgery that goes in and directly repairs the septum.

 Dr. Azizzadeh is a double board-certified facial plastic and reconstructive surgeon with expertise and experience with nasal surgeries.
 He specializes in helping patients look and feel their best, providing facial plastic surgery to resolve both aesthetic and health-related issues.
 For patients who struggle with a deviated septum, Dr. Azizzadeh can perform deviated nasal septum surgery to both fix the septum and leaves the patient’s nose looking better than ever.
-To learn more about which deviated septum treatment option is best or to schedule a free consultation with Dr. Azizzadeh, please call us today at 310-657-2203.
+To learn more about which deviated septum treatment option is best or to schedule a consultation with Dr. Azizzadeh, please call us today at 310-657-2203.